RooVetGit/Roo-Code-Docs/docs/advanced-usage/auto-approving-actions.md

 ### Read Operations

-:::info Read Operations
+:::caution Read Operations
 <img src="/img/auto-approving-actions/auto-approving-actions-6.png" alt="Read-only operations setting" width="550" />

 **Setting:** "Always approve read-only operations"

 **Description:** "When enabled, Roo will automatically view directory contents and read files without requiring you to click the Approve button."

-**Risk level:** Low
+**Risk level:** Medium

-This is the safest auto-approval setting as it only gives Roo the ability to read files, not modify them.
-Recommended as a starting point for most users, even in production environments.
+While this setting only allows reading files (not modifying them), it could potentially expose sensitive data.
+Still recommended as a starting point for most users, but be mindful of what files Roo can access.
 :::

 ### Write Operations